covid19-bh-machine-learning/master/report/paper.md

 The alignment-free approach shows promising features, including the ability to mirror the standard alignment methods in recognizing the nearest neighbours of a long sequence.
 The ideal behaviour was to be halfway between the classic phylogenetic trees and new information, and the tree distance used to assess the best model is crucial at this step.
 The Robinson-Foulds distance may have been too generic to grasp the details needed to be used as an objective function (the best model in this work is the one which minimizes the RF distance), and while _easier_ features are present, like the nearness to SARS-Co-V, bat and pangolin, more subtle similarities are still not caught.
 The reason for this, in our opinion, should be searched in the human made choices (_e.g._ objective functions and hyperparameter search strategies), not in the method itself, which has yielded promising results, mirroring classical results with an alignment-free approach.

+## Predicted epitope feature space

+The cursory analysis of the feature space of predicted epitopes suggests two salient results.
+First, it suggests that there is a great deal of variation in immunopresentation by HLA allele.
+Secondly, it suggests that viral protein subunits have very different degrees of variation in how they are presented, with respect to epitopes and predicted binding affinity.
+Both of these results, if confirmed, would have profound implications for vaccine design.
+Further exploration is warranted.
+Avenues for improvement would include using HLA allele-specific thresholds for binding prediction and removing epitopes with high similarity to known self-peptides.

 ## Future work